thekuolab/thekuolab.github.io/the team.md

 					<h4>Assistant Professor - <a href= "https://biology.kmu.edu.tw/index.php/zh-tw/">Department of Biomedical Science and Environmental Biology</a></h4>
 					<h4>Associate Editor - <a href= "https://besjournals.onlinelibrary.wiley.com/journal/13652435">Functional Ecology</a></h4>
 				</header>
-				<p>Chi is an evolutionary and behavioral ecologist with a particular interest in understanding how behaviors can change with experience and the community-level consequences, especially in the context of predator-prey interactions and mimicry.
-Chi uses an integrative approach to answer questions at hand. <a href= "https://drive.google.com/file/d/1E7IoR4qD-L0H-skigaQS6nMyfg_mr7pg/view?usp=share_link">Here's Chi's CV (updated 09-06-2024)</a></p>
+				<p>Chi is an evolutionary and behavioral ecologist interested in understanding how behaviors can change with experience and the community-level consequences, especially in the context of predator-prey interactions and mimicry.
+Chi values an integrative approach to answer questions at hand. <a href= "https://drive.google.com/file/d/1E7IoR4qD-L0H-skigaQS6nMyfg_mr7pg/view?usp=share_link">Here's Chi's CV (updated 09-06-2024)</a></p>

 			</div>
 		</div>